 Loneliness is another emotion common to drug and alcohol addiction recovery.
 There are approximately 23.5 million Americans in recovery from addiction, yet each one of them feels alone and isolated at some point.
 No matter how many people are involved, addiction recovery is a very personal struggle.
 People in recovery can feel isolated from their former lives while they are struggling to build new ones.
 Feeling that lack of connectedness has been known to trigger a relapse.

 Relapse associated with fatigue is common as well.
 Similar to hunger, tiredness seems like an easy problem to solve.
 Many people who struggle with substance abuse, however, also suffer insomnia.
 It takes time to get the drugs out of your system and let your brain redevelop normal sleep-wake cycles.
-In the meantime, exhaustion can happen, and it brings on a frustration that can trigger a return to substance abuse.
+In the meantime, exhaustion can happen, and it brings on the frustration that can trigger a return to substance abuse.

 Stress is an extremely common problem for everyone, not just people in drug and alcohol addiction recovery.
 Roughly 22% of Americans report being under extreme stress in their lives, and stress is negatively associated with all chronic diseases.
 It is a particular concern for people facing addiction, though, for whom it will likely become a relapse trigger.